ngergs/websrv/README.md

         Timeout for idle TCP connections with keep-alive in seconds. (default 30) -in-memory-fs
         Whether to use a in-memory-filesystem.
 I.e. prefetch the target directory into the heap.
+  -metrics
+        Whether to start the metrics endpoint (under a separate port) -metrics-access-log
+        Prints an access log for the metrics endpoint to stdout.
+  -metrics-namespace string
+        Prometheus namespace for the collected metrics. (default "websrv") -metrics-port int
-  -port int
+        TCP-Port under which the metrics endpoint runs. (default 9090) -port int
         Port under which the webserver runs. (default 8080) -pretty